Jura Mountains mapping

 Interactive pop-ups (as a Leaflet-scripted modal)

-Divide & Map - Now (DAMN) tasking manager - IMPLEMENTATION NOTES
+Divide & Map - Now (DAMN) tasking manager - IMPLEMENTATION NOTE

 The Jura Mountains mapping project's main map is for the village of Saint-Cergue in Switzerland.
 A Divide and Map - Now (DAMN) tasking manager is used to divide map areas into small squares that are locked while being micromapped.
 The DAMN manager uses a self-hosted OpenStreetMap website and database.